mikelaff/mikelaff.github.io/content/_index.md

 I completed my PhD in <b>Bioinformatics and Computational Biology</b> from the University of North Carolina, Chapel Hill in May 2022.

 I am currently working in the <a href="https://www.steinlab.org" target="_blank">Stein Lab</a> at UNC, Chapel Hill.
 My research is focused on understanding the genetic regulation of miRNA, mRNA, and complex traits.
+My latest research is looking at the reproducibility of human cortical organoid differentiations through single-cell RNA-sequencing.

 </center>